MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 >[!Note]
 >Ensure you are either a subscription owner or global administrator.
 For more information, see Azure RBAC.

-In order to create and operate an Microsoft Azure Monitor SCOM managed instance (preview), create the below two custom RBAC roles in Azure:
+In order to create and operate a Microsoft Azure Monitor SCOM managed instance (preview), create the below two custom RBAC roles in Azure:
- - **Microsoft Azure Monitor SCOM managed instance (preview) Contributor**: This role allows users to create, update, and delete an Microsoft Azure Monitor SCOM managed instance (preview) in Azure.
+ - **Aquila Contributor**: This role allows users to create, update, and delete a Microsoft Azure Monitor SCOM managed instance (preview) in Azure.
 Its scope of permissions doesn't extend beyond Microsoft Azure Monitor SCOM managed instance (preview).
-The ideal user for this role would be someone who will be responsible for creating an Microsoft Azure Monitor SCOM managed instance (preview), and deleting it when done.
+The ideal user for this role would be someone who will be responsible for creating a Microsoft Azure Monitor SCOM managed instance (preview), and deleting it when done.

- - **Microsoft Azure Monitor SCOM managed instance (preview) Reader**: This role allows users to read an Microsoft Azure Monitor SCOM managed instance (preview) in Azure, without the ability to modify anything in the instance.
+ - **Aquila Reader**: This role allows users to read a Microsoft Azure Monitor SCOM managed instance (preview) in Azure, without the ability to modify anything in the instance.
 Its scope of permissions doesn't extend beyond Microsoft Azure Monitor SCOM managed instance (preview).
 The ideal user for this role would be someone who will be responsible for accessing the Microsoft Azure Monitor SCOM managed instance (preview) once it is created and reading the parameters.

 1. Sign in to the [Azure portal](https://portal.azure.com) and select **Cloud Shell** in the top menu.
 A Shell opens at the bottom of the page.
 1. Enter the below commands to enable Microsoft Azure Monitor SCOM managed instance (preview) in your subscription: